unxed/far2ltricks/README.md

 misc - all sorts of auxiliary scripts, mostly outdated

-patches - various useful patches enabling the “single press ESC” and “OSC 52 support” options by default, fixing the clipboard for systems with Wayland.
+patches - various useful patches: enabling the “single press ESC” and “OSC 52 support” options by default, fixing the clipboard for systems with Wayland.

 themes - far2l interface themes